 Where is Tampere?
 At the edge of the tundra?
 Why should one bother to move to Tampere to study or to do business?

 Tampere is actually the central spot of Northern Europe.
-If you want to draw a circle with a radious of 1000 km, including the Baltic sea, Scandinavia, Finland, and northern Russia, your circle will hit the Russian capital Moscow, the Polish capital Warsaw, Rostock in Germany and Hammerfest in northern Norway.
+If you draw a circle with a radius of 1000 km, including the Baltic sea, Scandinavia, Finland, and northern Russia, your circle will hit the Russian capital Moscow, the Polish capital Warsaw, Rostock in Germany and Hammerfest in northern Norway.
 And there it is, the centre of this circle, Tampere in Finland.

 This 1000 km circle includes capitals like Copenhagen (distance from Tampere 913 km), Oslo (726 km), Stockholm (394 km), Helsinki (160 km), Tallin (235 km), Riga (505 km), Vilnius (762 km) and Minsk (873 km).
 St. Petersburg (396 km) is really close.

-Read about the Bachelor's Degree Programmes in English at TAMK University of Applied Sciences
+Bachelor's Degree Programmes in English at Tampere University of Applied Sciences (TAMK)